The language of migration

 Through literature, migrant authors such as Behrouz Boochani contest mainstream narratives of migration, challenging refugee detention systems and exposing how differently time works during prolonged experiences of mobility and immobility.

-This issue also brings you three pieces that go beyond the language of migration: an insight into the current migration of Indian Jews to Israel, the testimony of an Indian student living in Japan through the pandemic, and a recollection of best practices in integration policy from the Brazilian city of São Paulo.
+This issue also brings you three pieces that go beyond the language of migration: an insight into the current migration of Indian Jews to Israel, the testimony of an Indian student living in Japan through the pandemic, and a compendium of best practices in integration policy from the Brazilian city of São Paulo.

 We would like to thank the director of Discussing Displacement, Imogen Dobie, who is the guest editor for this issue and has contributed her expert pencil and attentive eye to every step of this project between our two publications.
 As always, thank you to all the writers who have shared their research and experiences; and to you, our readers.
 We wish you a pleasant reading!